 I recently had to write an essay to apply for a scholarship.
 The prompt had to do with expanding on the details of a leadership role that has helped shape me.
-I hope that while you (whoever you are) read this, that it sheds light on this simple truth: your faith is more about the people you impact, than it is about you.
-It’s kind of a long read–but if you have five minutes, I think you might be encouraged by it.]
+I hope that while you (whoever you are) read this, that it sheds light on this simple truth: your faith is more about the people you impact than it is about you.

 I backed up about two feet to the start of the platform, pulled my hair back into a tight ponytail, and lunged back and forth with great anticipation as I waited for the dog horn to blow and my race to start.
 The siren sounded and I launched into the water and swam like there was a shark chasing me from behind.
 I was swimming like my life depended on it, yet I felt like I could see everything in slow motion.
 Every particle of water that flew in the air appeared as though it was floating and calmly settling on the lake—the same way that a snowflake would gently settle on the ground.
 I got to the end of the race and looked over at my team as they all cheered and lost their minds.
 “How did I do?”
 I asked as I ran over to them and tried to catch my breath.
 “You came in third!”
 They replied with great joy and excitement.
 Frustration instantly came over me, as I was certain I had won this heat for my team.
 It took everything within me to fight off the urge to glare at the two competitors that had just beaten me.
 I mustered up the willpower to shake off my disappointment, smiled like any good sport would, and celebrated with my teammates.